d108/Making-Miso-Soup-with-RAC4-and-Swift2/README.md

 	./script/bootstrap

-Add the OS X embeddable binaries under the general tab of the target.
+Add the OS X embeddable binaries under the General tab of the target in Xcode.

 * `ReactiveCocoa.framework`
 * `Result.framework`